OutSystems/docs-product/src/ref/apis/auto/ai-mentor-studio-api.final.md

 </div>

-To authenticate your API requests, follow the guidelines in the [AI Mentor Studio API authentication](../architecture-dashboard/ad-api-authentication.md) article.
+To authenticate your API requests, follow the guidelines in the [AI Mentor Studio API authentication](../ai-mentor-studio/aims-api-authentication.md) article.

+## Access the Swagger file

 You can access the Swagger file from the [AI Mentor Studio API page](https://architecture.outsystems.com/ArchitectureDashboardAPI/rest/V1/):